 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-March flower path by Public Domain Pictures under Pixabay license
+March flower path (also on social media) by Public Domain Pictures under Pixabay license

 March lawn by Bruno Glätsch ★ under Pixabay license

 Child planting in March by Cornelia Gerhardt ★ under Pixabay license